oil-oil/vuesax-ts/packages/docs/docs/.vitepress/docs/documentation/components/checkbox.md

 ## Icon

-Change the icon inside the checkbox component with the `slot="icon"`
+Change the icon inside the checkbox with the `slot="icon"`

 <utils-icon />